mrsilver76/plex-autoshutdown/README.md

   A semi-colon (`;`) separated list of processes that will block shutdown if they are running.
 This can be used to delay shutdown until certain tasks finish, whether Plex-related or not.
 Multiple processes can be listed, and the script will prevent shutdown if any are running.

 >[!NOTE]
->The default script includes `Plex Transcoder` to prevent the server from shutting down while Plex is transcoding, even if the Plex API incorrectly reports no activity.
+>The default script includes `Plex Transcoder` because Plex uses this process for several tasks, including media transcoding, generating video preview thumbnails, and detecting intros.
+The process may therefore be active even when the Plex API reports no activity.

 - **`BLOCKING_ADDRESSES`**
   A semi-colon (`;`) separated list of devices that will block shutdown if they are active.
 Each entry can be an IP address or hostname (e.g. `192.168.0.20;SAMSUNG-TV`).
 Devices on this list are considered "in use" if they respond to a network [ping](https://www.lifewire.com/ping-command-2618099).
 Multiple devices can be listed, and the script will prevent shutdown if any respond.